 A full Council Tax bill is based on at least 2 adults, aged 18 or over, living in a home.
 There are several ways you can get a discount or exemption on your Council Tax.

 The level of discount depends on your circumstance, and the circumstances of any adults that live in your home.

-You'll need to apply for a Council Tax discount through MyAccount.
+You can apply for a single person discount through MyAccount.
 Your online customer account is a faster, safer and more flexible way to access council services about you and your household.

 I have a MyAccount